lanceydancey/mcgrath/hyper-v.md

 1. Now you can interact with the VM via putty!
 This means copy/paste support, better keyboard mapping, even scrolling support!

+Some additional thoughts.
+I would suggest letting the VM know about the size of the terminal window.
+This can be directly accomplished at the command line with something like `stty rows 40 cols 140` if you used my recommended size above.

 ### Hyper-V Enhanced Session Mode for Ubuntu VM

 Hyper-V has two modes for interacting with VMs.
 The default for a Linux guest is the standard console mode, which is what you get when you run a VM.
 The second is Enhanced Session Mode, which allows you to use RDP to connect to the VM.
 This is useful if you want to use a GUI on the VM, or if you want to copy/paste between the VM and your host system, or share resources in some other fashion.
 So how do we enable this on our Ubuntu VM?